Force over Distance: Chapter 15

 Loop 15, 0 minutes:

-Young woke up as Rush lay down beside him on the bed.
+Young woke up as Rush collapsed into bed beside him.

 Rush didn’t reply.

-Young sat up, studying the scientist.
-The man must have been up all night.
+His chief scientist had to’ve been up all night.
 His feet burned.
-His hands ached, His eyes were shut.
-Young gently placed a hand on the scientist’s shoulder, wondering where Rush's wrist braces had gone, why he was wearing his boots, why was he holding—
+His hands ached.
+His eyes were shut.
+Young gently placed a hand on the man’s shoulder, wondering where Rush's wrist braces had gone, why he was wearing his boots, why was he holding—

 Wait a minute.